clinia/react-vision/README.md

 # Why

 #### React Vision is the result of Clinia's effort to make its expertise more accessible to its partners.
-The Vision tools allow partners to create their own health-care search experience, for internal or external use, using Clinia's search API.
+The Vision tools allow partners to create their own healthcare search experience, for internal or external use, using Clinia's search API.

 # Features